Celso Emilio Ferreiro: Francoist Spain

 Ferreiro was mobilized in the Spanish Civil War by the Nationalist troops.
 He studied law, and contributed to many magazines and newspapers over the period of the Francoist State.

 In 1966 Ferreiro travelled to Venezuela, where he collaborated with the Galician Brotherhood.
 He fell out with the Galician nationalists in Venezuela, and in response published the poetry collection Viaxe ao pais dos ananos (Journey to the land of the dwarves).
 He founded the Patronato da Cultura Galega (Patronage of Galician Culture), and was part of President Rafael Caldera's cabinet.

-Later life
+Later life and death

 After returning to Spain Ferreiro lived in Madrid, where he worked as a journalist.
 He wrote in Galician and in Castilian, but his most important work was his Galician-language poetry.
+Ferreiro died in Vigo, Galicia, Spain on 31 August 1979.
+He was buried in his birth city of Celanova.

+Reception and legacy

+A review of his work in 1964 wrote: "It is possible that some poets that write in Castilian - Pablo Neruda, Crémer, Celaya, Hierro, Gloria Fuertes - write about much the same topics that the Galician poet does.
+But Celso Emilio Ferreiro beats them all, if we ignore Neruda, because he has more poetic talent and because he is more sincere."

+The Día das Letras Galegas (Galician Literature Day) was dedicated to Ferreiro in 1989.

-"Longa noite de pedra" ("Long night of stone"), a lament at the anti-Galician policies of Francoist Spain, is one of the best-known and most powerful Galician poems of all time.
+His collection of poetry,"Longa noite de pedra" ("Long night of stone"), a lament at the anti-Galician policies of Francoist Spain, is one of the best-known and most powerful works of Galician poetry of all time.
+One poem from that collection, 'Maria Soliña', has been described as one of the best-known Galician poems of the 20th century.

-Death

-Ferreiro died in Vigo, Galicia, Spain in 1979.
-The Día das Letras Galegas (Galician Literature Day) was dedicated to Celso Emilio in 1989.
+2012 was officially named 'Year of Celso Emilio Ferreiro' in Galicia in honor of 100 years since his birth.